9 Sheet Masks to Try While Everyone Else Watches the Super Bowl This Weekend

 The rise of sheet masks in the Western world has been wonderful, albeit unsurprising—aside from the obvious fact that the concentrated treatments are great for skin, they're also portable, affordable, and perfect Snapchat fodder.
-In other words, the perfect storm for a 2016 fad.
+In other words, they're the perfect storm for a fad that also has staying power.

 I thus made it my noble pursuit to test out a couple dozen sheet masks in order to narrow down those with superior construction—the ones that allow me to sit up, stand, walk around, and fold my laundry without white cotton slipping over my eyes and ampoule dripping from my chin.
 After enlisting the help of K-beauty genius Alicia Yoon (of Peach & Lily), the trial is complete, my skin is unnaturally glowy, and I've narrowed them down to eight favorites.
 See the verdict below.

 Magicstripes Hyaluronic Intensive Treatment Mask, Set of 3 ($42)